 Before you can gauge what converts, you need to set up your goals.
 Configure goals so you can measure what matters most for your business.

 To configure goals, go to the Admin panel and click Goals under the View section.
 Then click New Goal and follow the steps to set goals that make sense for your website.
-Our Google Analytics Setup Guide includes tips and strategies you can use when configuring goals.

 Find Patterns / Themes in Top Content